“Mathematics is the language with which God has written the universe.”

 - To provide ‘purposeful maths’ through application of mathematical skills and knowledge to the world around them.

 As aforementioned, at Evenwood C of E Primary School we value the purpose in learning and the opportunity to develop a broad and rich awareness of the world around us.
-Here is an example of how our mathematics teaching contributes to the development of our learner’s Cultural Capital throughout their St Michael’s maths education.
+Here is an example of how our mathematics teaching contributes to the development of our learner’s Cultural Capital throughout their Evenwood’s maths education.

 Our maths curriculum design is based on principles derived from evidence through cognitive science: